geoschem/GCClassic/docs/source/gcclassic-user-guide/rundir-fullchem.rst

    .. code-block:: console

          -- This run directory has been set up for 20190701 - 20190801.
-            You may modify these settings in input.geos.
+            You may modify these settings in geoschem_config.yml.

          -- The default frequency and duration of diagnostics is set to monthly.
             You may modify these settings in HISTORY.rc and